Last Updated on September 14, 2021 by Melissa S.

 I am obviously really pleased with this!
 Here’s the breakdown of how:

 Being a virtual assistant is a great way to earn money from home.
 I have been asked a lot about this when I share it on Instagram.
 This is privately for a friend’s business managing their social media.
 If I didn’t do this for my friend I would definitely be looking into doing this for someone else, but as I’ve not gone through the official channels I don’t really have any advice.
 However, Laura from Savings 4 Savvy Mums has ALL the info right here!

 20Cogs – £203

-20Cogs is a website where you sign up to Competitions, Offers and Games (COGs) in order to get cashback.
+20Cogs is a website where you sign up to Competitions, Offers and Games (COGs) in order to get cashback and earn money from home.
 It is a “one time” thing to complete – you can’t earn a payout like this every month, although they do post new offers from time to time when you have completed.
 It also takes around 30 days for the offers to qualify for the payout.
 I completed the offers in November and got my payout early January.